dannyb829/pair-project-phase-1/README.md

 # VENTURE
 To your next movie night with our helpful movie suggestions based on the featured movie title!!

+# HOW TO USE
+This being a low budget project, the only way to use this web app is to start a json server and watch db.json with its routes using the following command in the pair-proj-1 directory.

+json-server --watch db.json --routes routes.json

+then open the proj-1.html file in your web browser

+comment away!

+rate away!

+Enjoy the page!

 # WORK BY DANIEL BRITO AND THOMAS KINSELLA

 Special shout out to the people at watchmode for making a dope API